codeboxrcodehub/comforterpdocs/docs/comfortinvoice/user-guide/tools-manager.md

 **Migration Files**:
 + The Migration Files feature provides users with visibility into which migration files have been successfully migrated and which have not.
 Users can also initiate **migrations directly** from this section, allowing for streamlined data transfer and system updates.
 This functionality is crucial for maintaining data consistency during system upgrades or migrations.

-The Tools Manager is an integral part of the system, offering critical utilities to **keep data organized**, ensure smooth migrations, and fix orphaned data associations.
+The Tools Manager is an integral part of the system, offering critical utilities to **keep data organized**, ensure smooth migrations.
 These features enhance data integrity and improve the overall functionality of the system.